luciopaiva/heapify/README.md

 See the [benchmark](#benchmark) section for more details.

-Heapify's design strives for reliability, with strong test coverage and focus on code readability.
+Heapify's design strives for reliability, with strong test coverage and a focus on code readability.
 It should be easy to understand what the library is doing.
-The library is also very lean, with no dependencies and a small and concise source code.
+The library is also very lean, with no dependencies and a small, concise codebase.

 # Table of contents